 5320.1 General Policy

-Under the rules of the Graduate Council, students must be admitted to the Graduate School in order to earn and receive regular graduate credit that may be applied toward degree requirements.
+Students must be admitted to the Graduate School in order to earn and receive regular graduate credit that may be applied toward degree requirements.

 5320.2 Workshop Graduate Credit